GovernorFancyPants/desolaterunner/_drafts/_posts/race-reports/2017-09-08-race-report-swedish-alpine-ultra-2017.md

 **A few reflections**

-First time using tailwind, worked well, difficult to load up
+This was my first race using mainly a fluid source of energy.
+I was using Tailwind, worked well, difficult to load up

 It has never felt this "easy", steady pace, perfect conditions etc